zaffnet/nteract/packages/core/plan.md

           // here.
           model: ?Object, // null | DirectoryModel | NotebookModel | FileModel

-          // The kernelRef is nullable here because we don't necessarily need
+          // The sessionRef is nullable here because we don't necessarily need
-          // the kernel to be running to display the document.
+          // the session to be running to display the document.
 This allows us
-          // to render a document and start up a kernel in parallel.
+          // to render a document and start up a session in parallel.
-          kernelRef: ?KernelRef
+          sessionRef: ?SessionRef
         }
       }
     },